Executive Action: JFK Witness Deaths and the London Times Actuary

 In a response to a letter from the 1977 House Select Committee on Assassinations, London Sunday Times Legal Manager Anthony Whitaker wrote: Our piece about the odds against the deaths of the Kennedy witnesses was, I regret to say, based on a careless journalistic mistake and should not have been published.
 This was realized by The Sunday Times editorial staff after the first edition – the one which goes to the United States – had gone out, and later editions were amended.
 There was no question of our actuary having got his answer wrong: it was simply that we asked him the wrong question.
 He was asked what were the odds against 15 named people out of the population of the United States dying within a short period of time to which he replied -correctly – that they were very high.
 However, if one asks what are the odds against 15 of those included in the Warren Commission Index dying within a given period, the answer is, of course, that they are much lower.
 Our mistake was to treat the reply to the former question as if it dealt with the latter – hence the fundamental error in our first edition report, for which we apologize.
 None of the editorial staff involved in the story can remember the name of the actuary we consulted, but in view of what happened, you will, I imagine, agree that his identity is hardly material.

 The actuary’s identity was hardly material?
 It was and still is very material.
 Only the actuary could speak to his interpretation of the problem and method of calculation.
 And no one on the editorial staff remembered his name?
 Really?
 We are supposed to believe that?
-Both statements made no sense; nothing else the Times editor said should have been taken at face value.
+Both statements made no sense; nothing else the Times legal manager said should have been taken at face value.
 In fact, Whitaker misrepresented what is essentially a simple mathematical problem: to determine the probability of a given number of unnatural deaths over relevant time intervals within a given population group.

 His first error was to provide an incomplete and misleading statement of the problem.
 The U.S. population is not relevant; the number of JFK-related witnesses is.
 The “short period of time” is not specific.
 He misrepresented the essential goal of the probability analysis by not considering the frequency of unnatural deaths.